zack-bitcoin/amoveo-docs/white_paper.md

 [Read more about governance here](design/governance.md)

+## Smart Contracts
+Amoveo smart contracts are all financial derivatives. [why we want smart contracts to be derivatives](design/smart_contracts_as_derivatives.md)

+You can learn more specific implementation details [here](design/smart_contracts.md)

 ## Channels
 Publishing a transaction to a blockchain is time consuming.
 You need to wait for the transaction to be included in a block, and then depending on how much money is moved, you need to wait for more confirmations.
 Waiting for confirmations means that you wait for enough blocks to be added to the blockchain for enough security.
 Trying to avoid this time-consuming process as much as possible is why we use channels.